2. Principles

 Implications for Practice

-- Low-tech process-based restoration principles are critical to understand as both the basis for effectively applying low-tech restoration treatments and managing expectations about timing and magnitude of outcomes.
+- Low-tech process-based restoration principles are critical as a basis for applying low-tech treatments and for managing expectations about timing and outcomes.

-- Riverscapes Principles - those that represent an understanding of what constitutes healthy riverscapes to help define what restoration should be aiming for; and
+- Riverscapes Principles – describing what constitutes healthy riverscapes to define restoration goals

-- Since we focus on structurally-starved riverscapes, low-tech restoration that mimics and promotes the processes of wood accumulation and beaver dam activity specifically emerge out of these principles.
+- Since this manual focuses on structurally-starved riverscapes, principles emphasizing processes like wood accumulation and beaver dam activity are highlighted.

 Recommended Citation